Python range() Function: Float, List, For loop Examples

 3 5 7 9

-So far, we have seen how range() function gives the incremented value for the stop value given.
+So far, we have seen how the range() function gives the incremented value for the stop value given.
 Let us now try an example to get the decremented value in the range given.

-Incrementing the values in range using a positive step.
+Incrementing the values in range using a positive step

 for i in range(1, 30, 5): print(i, end =" ")